George Allen got help from one of the brightest young stars in the Republican party on Thursday morning.

 Florida Sen. Marco Rubio publically endorsed Allen, a former U.S. senator and governor, in the Virginia U.S. Senate race, calling it one of the most important congressional races this year.

-Allen will face off in the general election against former Gov. Tim Kaine for the Senate seat which will be vacated by Sen. Jim Webb (D-Va.) who announced last year he will not seek re-election.
+Allen will face off in the general election against former Gov. Tim Kaine for the Senate seat which will be vacated by

 "It's not just for the State of Virginia that we need George Allen," Rubio said.